largest desert in india

 Smallest Desert in the world

 The smallest desert in the world is the Carcross Desert in Yukon, Canada.
-It is referred to as a “cold desert” because of its low temperatures and 2.6 km2 area.
+It is called a “cold desert” because of its low temperatures and 2.6 km2 area.
 Because of an underground aquifer that supports its vegetation, the desert is home to a diverse range of plants and animals.

-The rain shadow effect that keeps the surrounding mountains comparatively dry is what gives rise to its hot and dry climate.
-Because of this, uncommon plant species have been able to thrive in the dry conditions of the desert, including the Baikal sedge and the Yukon lupine.
+The rain shadow effect, which keeps the surrounding mountains comparatively dry, gives rise to the desert’s hot and dry climate.
+Because of this, uncommon plant species, including the Baikal sedge and the Yukon lupine, have thrived in the desert’s dry conditions.

 It is also a well-liked location for outdoor activities.
 Visitors come here to engage in winter sports like cross-country skiing and horseback riding.
 The desert’s distinctive terrain, which provides an abundance of slopes and jumps, has even made it a popular place for sandboarding.